About | A Lean Life

 Below is part of that outstanding Infantry platoon on a break in the action.

 A Full-time Student of Fitness and Nutrition

-I am a student of fitness, exercise, and nutrition.
+Today, I have built on my past experience and am a student of fitness, exercise, and nutrition.
 I study it daily, and along with our team of writers and contributors, we’re always looking to add value at www.aleanlife.com.